 Truth is, air ambulance services operate on a “cash before boarding” system and can easily cost tens of thousands of dollars, with health insurance covering only a small portion of the bill (or none at all); even a ground ambulance can cost you several thousand dollars—with or without insurance.
 Medical supplies, critical care nurses and therapists are extra and add up quickly.

 Nobody plans on a dire medical emergency, but a critical injury or illness can happen in the blink of an eye, with over half a million people every year requiring air medical transports.

 This year when planning your New Year’s resolution travel, seriously consider adding a medevac membership card to your wallet.
-Weigh the cost of coverage against the cost of an emergency: like Lynne Clements, you’ll find the scale will tip heavily in favor of the former.
+Weigh the cost of coverage against the cost of an emergency: like Terry and Sharon, you’ll find the scale will tip heavily in favor of the former.